albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

   - Total distance
   - Gross elevation gain

-And here are some features I desired beyond Strava's functionality:
+And here are some features I desire beyond Strava's functionality:

 - Ability for anybody to download original GPX file
 - View overnight stops along the route (most of my blogged adventures are multi-day hikes and the stops usually correspond to notable huts or campsites)